abcxys/VidarOnlineShop/workinglog.md

 8. Update javascript code for packing page to GET packing slip items to show in details table.
 9. Update server side code repository/service/impl/REST controller for GET packing slip items.
 10. Add client-side ajax function and server-side service/impl/controller methods for updating packing slip's status.

+### May 7th changes:
+Bug fixes:
+1. The datepicker does not work on date change, the date value always keep the same.
+Solution: remove the 'data-provide' attribute in div.
+2. The datepicker for endDate returns the Date value of year 1900.
+Solution: update the javascript code for endDate value assignment.
+3. Infinite recursion HardwoodFloor['salesOrders'] -> SalesOrder['users'] -> User['perfumeList']...
+Solution: put @JsonIgnore annotion on either 'perfumeList' field of User or 'user' field of SalesOrder

+Java/Spring side changes:
+1. Update repository/serviceImpl for PackingSlip filtering.
+To allow pagination on server side.
+2. Update the naming of 'packing' to 'packings' for packing slips display.
+3. Add client side page design/javascript code for single packing slip, and the page constant.
+4.